Mark Seliger: Career

 Seliger moved to New York City in 1984.
 At first he would cold call photographers from a pay phone until one of them agreed to let him assist.
 Over time he learned from the assortment of photographers he worked with.
 Eventually he took on a long-term position assisting John Madere, a corporate and editorial photographer.
 After assisting Madere for a year and a half, Seliger went out on his own.
 The first magazine to hire him was Esquire where he shot journalist Bryant Gumbel wearing a cubs hat, an assignment that led to more work with other business magazines.
 Seliger began working for Rolling Stone in 1987, first hired by Laurie Kratochvil, the magazine's director of photography at the time.
 One of his first assignments for the magazine was photographing a young LL Cool J at his grandmother's home in Hollis, Queens.
 Beginning in 1992, Seliger became Rolling Stones Chief Photographer.
 Over the next decade he shot 188 covers for the magazine.

 In 1996, Seliger published his first book, When They Came to Take My Father: Voices of the Holocaust.
 He later described the book, which covers subject matter that was personal and unedited, as one of the high points in his career.

 During his time at Rolling Stone, Seliger began a long-term collaborative relationship with design director, Fred Woodward.
-They co-directed music videos for Hole "Violet" (1994), Joan Osborne "One of Us" (1996), Shawn Colvin "Sunny Came Home" (1997), Paula Cole "I Don't Want to Wait" (1997), Natalie Merchant "Ophelia" and "Kind and Generous"(both 1998), Lenny Kravitz "I Belong to You"and Shinehead "Jamaican in New York" and commercials for The Gap starring artists such as Missy Elliot, Aerosmith and LL Cool J. Seliger's other music videos include "She" by Elvis Costello, "Stillness of Heart" and "I Belong to You" by Lenny Kravitz, "Kind and Generous" by Natalie Merchant, "Maria" by Willie Nelson, "Revelator" by Gillian Welch and "Wake Me Up" by Avicii co-directed by Barney Miller.
+They co-directed music videos for Hole "Violet" (1994), Joan Osborne "One of Us" (1996), Shawn Colvin "Sunny Came Home" (1997), Paula Cole "I Don't Want to Wait" (1997), Natalie Merchant "Ophelia" and "Kind and Generous"(both 1998), Lenny Kravitz "I Belong to You"and Shinehead "Jamaican in New York" and commercials for The Gap starring artists such as Missy Elliott, Aerosmith and LL Cool J. Seliger's other music videos include "She" by Elvis Costello, "Stillness of Heart" and "I Belong to You" by Lenny Kravitz, "Kind and Generous" by Natalie Merchant, "Maria" by Willie Nelson, "Revelator" by Gillian Welch and "Wake Me Up" by Avicii co-directed by Barney Miller.

 In 2002, Seliger moved from Rolling Stone to Conde Nast Publications, initially under contract for GQ and Vanity Fair.
 Other magazines he has photographed for include British Vogue, Citizen K, Details, Elle, Esquire, Harper's Bazaar, German Vogue, Hero, Heroine, Interview, Vogue Italia, L'Uomo Vogue, The New York Times Magazine, Purple, Time, Vogue China, Vogue Hommes, Vogue Russia, Vogue Spain, and W.

 In 2005, Seliger published In My Stairwell which features artists photographed in the elevator shaft-turned-stairwell of his loft studio.
 In 2006, Seliger opened 401 Projects, a photography gallery and community space next to his studio in the West Village.